Zaatari Refugee Camp

-Sonnet Frisbie is a second-year MPP student at Harris Public Policy and a career member of the Foreign Service in the U.S. Department of State.
-She currently works as a consultant with the International Security and Development Center in Berlin on a project to analyze the risks faced by Syrian refugees and their host communities in Western Asia to current and emergent threats.
-While at Harris, Frisbie has also worked as a research assistant for Pearson Faculty Affiliate Austin Wright.
+While at Harris Public Policy, Frisbie worked as a consultant with the International Security and Development Center in Berlin on a project to analyze the risks faced by Syrian refugees and their host communities in Western Asia to current and emergent threats.
+She also worked as a research assistant for Pearson Faculty Affiliate Austin Wright.
 In the summer of 2020, as a research assistant at the Harvard Growth Lab, she worked to help the Namibian government chart a path towards more inclusive growth and macroeconomic stability.
 Her portfolio included looking into efficiency in the agricultural sector, conducting a constraint analysis of credit to the private sector, and investigating government revenue streams.

 Frisbie holds a BA in international economics from Pepperdine University, and studied abroad in Argentina.
 She speaks Czech, Spanish, German, and Polish.